Diffeomorphisms groups of tame Cantor sets and Thompson-like groups: Definition of Thompson-like groups

 Finally, {\it Thompson's group $V$} is the group of bijections of $[0,1[$, which are right-continuous at each point, piecewise nondecreasing and dyadic affine.
 In other words, for each $h\in V$, there exist two dyadic subdivisions of $[0,1]$, $a_0=0<a_1<\ldots<a_n=1$ and $b_0=0<b_1\ldots<b_n$, with $n\in \N^*$, and a permutation $\sigma\in \mathfrak{S}_n$, such that, for each $i\in\{1,\ldots,n\}$, the restriction of $h$ to $[a_{i-1},a_i[$ is the unique nondecreasing affine map onto $[b_{\sigma(i)-1}, b_{\sigma(i)}[$.
 It follows that an element $h$ of $V$ is completely determined by the data of two dyadic subdivisions of $[0,1]$ having the same cardinality, say $n\in \N^*$, plus a permutation $\sigma\in \mathfrak{S}_n$.
 Denoting $I_{i}=[a_{i-1},a_i]$ and $J_i= [b_{i-1}, b_i]$, these data can be summarized into a triple $((J_i)_{1\leq i\leq n},(I_i)_{1\leq i\leq n},\sigma\in \mathfrak{S}_n)$.

+The {\em signed Thompson group} $V^{\pm}$ is the group of right-continuous bijections of the unit circle that map the set of dyadic rationals to itself, are differentiable except at finitely many points, and such that, on every interval of differentiability, they are affine maps whose derivatives are (positive or negative) powers of $2$.

-We have obvious inclusions $F\subset T\subset V$.
+We have obvious inclusions $F\subset T\subset V\subset V^{\pm}$.
 R.J.
 Thompson proved in 1965 that $F,T$ and $V$ are finitely presented groups and that $T$ and $V$ are simple (cf. \cite{CFP}).
+The group $V^{\pm}$ is also finitely presented and simple (see \cite{AF}).
 The group $F$ is not perfect, as $F/[F,F]$ is isomorphic to $\Z^ 2$, but $F'=[F,F]$ is simple.
 However, $F'$ is not finitely generated (this is related to the fact that an element $f$ of $F$ lies in $F'$ if and only if its support is included in $]0,1[$).